nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Deep Learning(DL) is an approach to machine learning which drives the current hype wave of self riding cars and more.

-DL is a type of machine learning that enables computer systems to improve with experience and data.
+Deep Learning (DL) is a type of machine learning that enables computer systems to improve with experience and data.
+Deep learning is a subfield of machine learning.

 To position Deep Learning in the spectrum of AI and ML see the next figure.